aeonSolutions/DIYPERKS_microphone_project/README.md

 This is the Gerber files for the Youtuber DIY PERKS video "Building a quality USB-C microphone" You can view the DIY build here : https://www.youtube.com/watch?v=LoQu3XXIayc&t=1s

+Download this repository for the KiCad Files

+Download the Gerber files in the release section of this repository

-Download this repository for the Gerber and KiCad Files alternatively if you do not want to build a PCB by yourself, and like to buy one mail me at mtpsilva@gmail.com.
+### alternatively if you do not want to build a PCB by yourself, and like to buy one mail me at mtpsilva@gmail.com.
 The price will be around 20eur plus postage fees.

 ![](https://github.com/aeonSolutions/DIYPERKS_microphone_project/blob/main/kicad_QWL5OwVIU4.png)